MikiP98/SaveTheHotbar/README.md

 *Defaults to `"SACK"`*
 The block where the non-kept items will be stored if `containDrop` is `true`.
 - `"SACK"`
-  After player death, a sack will be spawned, containing all the non-kept items.
+  After player death, a **sack** will be spawned, containing all the non-kept items.
   Drops items on destruction.
 Can be waterlogged.
-Does not drop itself nor any XP.
+Does not drop itself.
 - `"SKELETON_HEAD"` / `"ZOMBIE_HEAD"` / `"RANDOM_HEAD"`
   After player death, **mob head grave** will be spawned, containing all the non-kept items.
   Drops items on destruction.
-Does not drop itself nor any XP.
+Does not drop itself.
   The Grave will be spawned in the first found valid spawn location, which is a full block with replaceable block on top.
   If such location inside `mobGraveMaxSpawnRadius` radius isn't found, a `SACK` grave will be spawned instead.
 - `"GRAVE"`